intelligence38000/android-docs/src/pages/maps/overview/runtime-styling.md

 {{
 <WarningNote title="Annotation Plugin for Android">
-    <p>Sources and layers provide nimble options for customizing the look of a Mapbox map and the data displayed on the map. <a href="/android-docs/plugins/overview/annotation/">The Mapbox Annotation Plugin for Android</a>.
-The plugin provides a simplified system for interacting with and customizing Mapbox map layers.
-The plugin could be a great option for you if you would like to control your map in a different way.</p>
+    <p>Sources and layers provide nimble options for customizing the look of a Mapbox map and the data displayed on the map.
+The <a href="/android-docs/plugins/overview/annotation/">Mapbox Annotation Plugin for Android</a> provides a simplified system for interacting with and customizing Mapbox map layers.</p>
 </WarningNote>
 }}